 Peter was predeceased by his wife Ashley in 1983 and a sister, Ann Roland, in 1998.
 He is survived by four children: Patricia Wheeler (David) of Three Lakes, WI; Ashley Roland of Dorset, VT; Helen Freilich (Jerry) of Bend, OR; and Peter Roland, Jr. (Heidi) of Lake Placid, NY; five grandsons: Daniel and Michael Wheeler, Alexander and Benjamin Freilich, and Peter Roland III; and one great-grandson, Owen Wheeler.

 There will be no calling hours.
 A Mass of Christian Burial will be held on Saturday, May 19, 2018, at 10:00 AM.
-Burial will follow.
+Burial will be held at the convenience of the family.
 Rev. John Yonkovig will officiate.
 A celebration of the life of Peter Roland, Sr. will follow at The High Peaks Resort, Main Street, Lake Placid.
 The M. B. Clark, Inc. Funeral Home in Lake Placid, NY is in charge of arrangements

 For those wishing to make a memorial donation, please consider the Adirondack Health Foundation or the New York State Ski Education Foundation (NYSEF).